Why can’t home buyers find the kind of homes they really want?

 7 things to consider before buying a townhouse

-Like most U.S. homebuyers, we are looking for detached housing only.
+Like most U.S. homebuyers, we were looking for detached housing only.
 No shared walls, ceilings, or floors.

-Like most home buyers in the U.S, we’re also looking for a price point at or below the median price for our market.
+Like most home buyers in the U.S, we were also looking for a price point at or below the median price for our market.

-Also, we’re looking for a house that will retain its value.
-We’re definitely not interested in leasing the land beneath our home!
-That excludes mobile or modular homes, a housing sector that is increasingly controlled by corporate landlords.
+Also important to us: a house that would retain its value.
+We were definitely not interested in leasing the land beneath our home!
+That excluded mobile or modular homes, a housing sector that is increasingly controlled by corporate landlords.

-Most importantly, we want a small home located on a small piece of land that we own, free from onerous deed restrictions.
+Most importantly, we wanted a small home located on a small piece of land that we own, free from onerous deed restrictions.

-Having done so before, we’re not willing to buy into another HOA-governed community with common ownership of lands or “amenities.”
+Having done so before, we were not willing to buy into another HOA-governed community with common ownership of lands or “amenities.”

 Priority number one: No HOA fees, no condo fees, and no common interest.